 - In the 2020 National Student Survey, our Teaching Quality and our Learning Community were both rated in the top 5 of all UK Physics Departments.

 Introduction The module details given below are subject to change, and are the latest example of the curriculum available on this course of study.
-Stage 1 Analysis and Calculus
+Stage 1 Introduction to Algebra and Analysis

 Stage 2 Classical Mechanics